nausica/HTML-for-kids/Lesson1.md

 ## Learning objectives
 Introduce the concept of programming and discuss the different things programmers do, focus on the specific case of building websites and have students edit a simple HTML file with text, putting programming into a real world context as a result.

+Bloom's Taxonomy Keywords: Remembering, Understanding, Applying

 ## Key Vocabulary
 Programming, HTML, Browser, Terminal, Editor, tags

+## Risk Assesment
+- Computers might fail.
+- Network might fail.
+- Student folder might not be created on the computer or the server.

+## Ways to mitigate the risk
+Before class
+- Make sure the necessary folders are created.
+- Make sure the network is working on each computer.
+- Tape names on each computer.

 ## Delivery of content